PolymerLabs/arcs/shell/docs/glossary.md

-*   A list of particles, views and how they should be composed, i.e., describing the data flow.
+*   A list of particles, handles and how they should be composed, i.e., describing the data flow.
 *   A human readable description that explains what the recipe does.

 ## **Plan** ![Public](images/public.png)

-A plan is a fully specified recipe where all particle inputs and outputs are mapped to actual views from the context, where all slots are bound to real UX slots and where every particle in the recipe correspond to a concrete, fully specified particle.
+A plan is a fully specified recipe where all particle input and output handles are mapped to actual stores from the context, where all slots are bound to real UX slots and where every particle in the recipe correspond to a concrete, fully specified particle.

 In other words: a plan is a special type of a recipe that is fully specified and therefore can be instantiated and run in an Arc.